LISE HALLER BAGGESEN: MOTHERNISM | The Contemporary Austin | 2016

-On View at the Gatehouse Gallery at the Betty and Edward Marcus Sculpture Park at Laguna Gloria
+On view at The Contemporary Austin's Gatehouse Gallery at the Betty and Edward Marcus Sculpture Park at Laguna Gloria

 —Lise Haller Baggesen

-Mothernism developed from the artist’s ongoing attempts to organize her thoughts on motherhood in history, music, art, and personal experience—or, in her words, to “locate the ‘mother-shaped’ hole in contemporary art discourse.”3 Initially, this interactive project was conceived as a series of essay-letters written (and then read aloud) by one of Baggesen’s artistic alter egos, Queen Leeba—an amalgam of “Donna Summer and a proto-feminist, Scandinavian love goddess”4—and addressed to her children, sister, and mother.
-Working through this alter ego allowed Baggesen the freedom to use writing as an integral part of her visual studio practice: “[T]he writing informed the work while it was being made and dared me to go places where I wouldn’t have [g]one.”5
+Mothernism developed from the artist’s ongoing attempts to organize her thoughts on motherhood in history, music, art, and personal experience—or, in her words, to “locate the ‘mother-shaped’ hole in contemporary art discourse.”
+Initially, this interactive project was conceived as a series of essay-letters written (and then read aloud) by one of Baggesen’s artistic alter egos, Queen Leeba—an amalgam of “Donna Summer and a proto-feminist, Scandinavian love goddess” —and addressed to her children, sister, and mother.
+Working through this alter ego allowed Baggesen the freedom to use writing as an integral part of her visual studio practice: “[T]he writing informed the work while it was being made and dared me to go places where I wouldn’t have [g]one.”

 First exhibited in 2013 as an audio-visual installation that incorporates recordings of the artist (as Queen Leeba) reading the letters aloud, and subsequently published as a book of the same name in 2014, the Mothernism project has been presented in venues nationally and internationally before evolving into its Austin iteration.
 Baggesen tailors the installation to each exhibition space in the spirit of the project’s nomadic, open-ended conception.